Delphi Technique - Explained

 Back to: Business Management

-A Little More on What is the Delphi Method
+How is the Delphi Method Used?

 The experts modify their responses based on the facts and arguments provided by other panelists.
 The discussions enable them to reach towards a correct response.